tjko/brickpico/commands.md

 ### WRIte Commands

-These commands are for turning output ports ON/OFF and for adjusting ouptut PWM duty cycle.
+These commands are for turning output ports ON/OFF and for adjusting output PWM duty cycle.

 #### WRIte:OUTPUTx